zhaohengyin/lightning-grasp/README.md

 ```
 python demo.py --visualize --robot shadow --object_mesh_path ./assets/object/ycb/042_adjustable_wrench/textured.obj
 ```
+Ensure your object mesh is scaled to meter units before processing. ;)

 The supported hands are shown in ``lygrasp/robot/__init__.py``.
 We provide several examples in the repository.
 Please refer to the next section to setup your own hands.